LudovicEspeel/course-web-essentials/docs/26_deploy_website/README.md

 ## Upload files and test

-Now that you have a Web Host you can upload your files and folder structure.
+Now that you have a web host you can upload your files and folder structure.

 Before you publish the website effectively, it is wise to test the website thoroughly in a small group or in preview mode.